They are hurting too.

-Unfortunately, they react to this hurt by trying to hurt you, someone they claim to love and supposedly cherish.
+Unfortunately, they react to this hurt by hurting you, someone they claim to love and supposedly cherish.

-When someone is having a hard time with something in their life, it is easy for them to try to hurt someone that they love.
+When someone is having a hard time with something in their life, it is inviting for them to hurt someone that they love.

 A person that they love is an easy target.